Freedom of Information Act 2000

 The practice will offer patients advice and information on: steps they can take to promote good health and avoid illness, and self-help which can be undertaken without reference to a doctor in the case of minor ailments.

-You have the right to see your health records, subject to limitations in the law.
+You have the right to see or recieve a copy your health records or any part of them, subject to limitations in the law.
 These will be kept confidential at all times.
-If you require to see your records please ask at reception for the appropriate form.
-Any copying of your health records may incur an administrative fee.
+If you require to see or gain a copy your records or any part of them please ask at reception for the appropriate form.